GoogleChrome/web.dev/src/site/content/en/learn/html/headings-and-sections/index.md

 As no piece of content is a standalone, complete piece of content, `<section>` is more appropriate than `<article>`; while each has a heading, no section is worthy of a `<footer>`.

 It should go without saying by this point, but don't use headings to make text bold or large; use CSS instead.
 If you want to emphasize text, there are semantic elements to do that too.
-We'll cover that in the next section.
-In fact, we'll fill in most of the page's content as we discuss text basics.
+We'll cover that and fill in most of the page's content as we discuss text basics; after taking a deeper dive into attributes.

 {% Assessment 'headings-and-sections' %}